inemtsov/study-booster/README.md

 # Installation

+- run
+"cd study-booster"
+"pod install"
-- run "pod install" to install the dependencies of the project
+to install the dependencies of the project

+# Running to project
+- run the project in xcode and click the play button.

 ## License